he-guanzhong/Visualization/README.md

 * Platform: Windows (Linux not supported due to incompatiblity of EasyX)
 * Language: C++
 * MinGW: To compile executable file (.exe), an environment installed MinGW is strictly required.
 [MinGW official download site](https://github.com/niXman/mingw-builds-binaries/releases/tag/13.2.0-rt_v11-rev1)
+* CMake: To build and package this project, it is recommended to install CMake tool.
+[CMake official download site](https://cmake.org/download/)
 * EasyX: For compiling the program with source code, the installlation of EasyX is essential.
 [EasyX official download site](https://codebus.cn/bestans/easyx-for-mingw)
 ### Note
 * ASAMMDF is an open-source MDF offline data analysis software, which can convert mf4 files into csv format.
 [ASAMMDF official download site](https://github.com/danielhrisca/asammdf)